The Ultimate In Birding Tours

 Vietnam: Day 20 After some final birding at Cuc Phuong, we will continue to Tam Dao for a two nights stay.

 Vietnam: Day 21 Tam Dao, the old French hill station that served the inhabitants of Hanoi, is about three hours drive to the northwest of Hanoi.
 Although most of the old buildings were destroyed during the Vietnam War, Tam Dao retains something of the atmosphere of an old hill station in miniature.
 Sheltered by a semi-circle of forested heights reaching 1350m, Tam Dao became a popular haunt of ornithologists early in the 20th century.
 Its rich and colourful forests, now a national park, have a very distinctive character, with a blending of birds that one otherwise encounters in the Himalayas, northwestern Thailand and southern China.
-A number of trails meander through the forest at various altitudes, offering quiet observers the chance to see a wide variety of species.

 The most interesting specialities here include such restricted-range species as Greyish-crowned Leafbird, Chestnut Bulbul and David’s Fulvetta.
 More uncommon specialities that we will be on the lookout for at Tam Dao include Green Cochoa, Coral-billed Scimitar Babbler, the very localized Short-tailed Parrotbill and the noisy Greater Rufous-headed Parrotbill.
 If we are really in luck we will come across the shy Blue-naped Pitta or the rare Purple Cochoa.